Neighbors, Grey Poupon & Serial Killers

 Although many offenders actually fall into the serial killer classification, they are excluded because they fail to meet law enforcement definitions or media-generated stereotypes of brutal, blood-thirsty monsters.
 The “angels of death” who work in hospitals and kill patients, or nursing home staff who kill the elderly, or the “black widows” who kill their family and relatives also meet the general criteria for serial killing except for the stereotypic element of violence.

 These men and women do not slash and torture their victims nor do they sexually attack them; they are the quiet killers.
-They are also the kinds of people who could be married, hold steady jobs, or simply be the nice man or woman who lives next door.
+They are also the kind of people who could be married, hold steady jobs, or simply be the nice man or woman who lives next door.
 They are rare among serial killers, just as serial murders are rare compared with other types of homicide.
 To include all types of serial killers, the definition of serial murder must clearly be as broad as possible.

 Some psychological differences between the mass killer and the serial killer are that the mass killer appears to suffer from psychosis and should be considered insane.
 Most serial murderers may be described as obsessive-compulsive because they normally kill according to a particular style and pattern, but are actually denied the insanity defense at trial.
 The reason: their planning, skill and intellect is actually used against them when they present this defense through their defense attorney.